fgheysels/iotedge-opcua-publisher/readme.md

 [This documentation page](https://github.com/Azure/iot-edge-opc-publisher) on GitHub describes how the OPC UA publisher module can be deployed on an IoT Edge device.

-We can also use the command line and a deployment manifest to do the same.
+We can also use a deployment manifest to deploy the required modules to the IoT Edge device.

 #### Prepare the Edge Device